Black Friday Super Sale! Up to 30% off!

 PRINCE2 professionals are in huge demand!

-If you are a qualified professional, or currently studying to become one, it will be music to your ears to hear that PRINCE2 qualified candidates are in great demand!
+If you are a qualified project professional, or currently studying to become one, it will be music to your ears to hear that PRINCE2 qualified candidates are in great demand!

-Closing the talent gap in Project Management
+Closing the talent gap in project management

 Inevitably, people are leaving the profession and new talents are joining, but the rate at which candidates are joining the profession is not enough to meet the increased demand, and this is a problem.
-The PMI talent gap report found the global economy needs 25 million new project professionals by 2030.
+The report found that the global economy needs 25 million new project professionals by 2030.
 And to close the talent gap, 2.3 million people will need to enter PMOE every year just to keep up with demand!

 It is clear that action needs to be taken to address the talent gap.
-The increase in PRINCE2 salaries (8.7% higher than last year) shows that companies are already looking for ways to be competitive.
+The increase in PRINCE2 salaries shows that companies are already looking for ways to be competitive.
 The urgent need for workers with project management skills must also drive businesses to strategise.
 As well as recruiting new talents, they must champion learning and development initiatives to foster the talents of existing employees.
 Organisations should look to equip employees with the necessary project management skills which align with the company’s vision.

 “Make sure your learning is aligned with business skills.
-Rather than looking at hours of learning and course-completion rates, instead focus on identifying what skills are lacking in your organization.
+Rather than looking at hours of learning and course-completion rates, instead focus on identifying what skills are lacking in your organisation.
 With that alignment and clarity, L&D can create a skill-building program that’s in lockstep with your business strategy.”

-- Lori Niles-Hofmann, Senior EdTech Transformation Strategist, NilesNolen
+- Lori Niles-Hofmann, Senior EdTech Transformation Strategist, NilesNolen [LinkedIn Workplace Learning Report]

-Getting started as a PRINCE2 Professional
+Getting started as a PRINCE2 professional

 Entry level PRINCE2 positions start at £35,000 per year, while most experienced workers make in the region of £60,000 per year.
 And so, it is evident that, as well as helping you to manage projects more effectively, PRINCE2 training can help you achieve your goals and progress in a promising career.